MBARI creates and globally scales the visionary technologies required to explore, map, and understand our changing ocean.

 EARTH Lesson Plans are designed by educators, for educators.
 Each lesson plan was created as part of an EARTH workshop where educators worked directly with scientists to understand and integrate their data sets into the lessons, or to provide a background activity that will help students learn foundational concepts.
 We have decided not to include grade-level or time-frame information on our lesson plans so that educators can feel free to use the lesson materials in any way that works with their curriculum.
 Educators are continually testing the lessons and we try to update them according to suggestions and new information.
 We invite anyone who completes a lesson to submit our online feedback rubric.
 Please be aware that some of these activities have NOT been tested in the classroom yet and some of them are still under development.

-Applications are now open for the 2024 workshop.
-All application materials as outlined below should be completed and submitted by February 12, 2024 at 0800 PST for consideration for the 2024 workshop.
+Applications will open soon for the 2025 workshop.
+All application materials should completed and submitted by March 7, 2025 for consideration for the 2024 workshop.